avrobullet/Wireless_Trickle_Network/README.md

 ## Special Thanks
 A huge part of this project is built on top of MiniOS, an operating system built for the SAM4S micro controller by [Rafael Roman Otero](http://embedntks.com/author/romanot/).

+## License
+This project is licensed under the [GNU General Public License V.3 License](https://github.com/avrobullet/COVID19_Tracker/blob/master/LICENSE) - see the LICENSE file for details